Slania/pg_open_2015/README.md

 The salient features of the implemented service include:

  * 1) Fault tolerant
- * 2) Distributed
+ * 2) Distributed, Low-Latency
  * 3) and most importantly, Correct (Complete and Consistent)

 ## Paxos as a Multi-Master read/write solution (strict consistency)

 When we start talking about Multi-Master writes, the topic of consistency almost goes hand-in-hand.
-Consistency has traditionally been a widely researched computer science problem with distributed systems, and we have recently come to define shades of gray for consistency.
-I want to highlight upon the implementation of strict-consistency for a Multi-Master solution, the overheads (when deployed in a WAN environment) and what genre of systems it makes sense to have Multi-Master write solutions on.
+Consistency has traditionally been a widely researched computer science problem with distributed systems, and we have recently come to define shades of gray for consistency for different classes of systems.
+I want to highlight upon the implementation aspects of the system in terms of strict-consistency when applied to a Multi-Master solution, and the overheads (when deployed in a WAN environment) involved.